- Grodno, Poland

 - IEEE Alexander Graham Bell Medal

-Paul Baran has authored over 60 papers in various fields and has been issued several patents, including those for the underlying technology at Equatorial Communications, Telebit, Packet Technologies/StrataCom, Metricom and InterFax.
+Paul Baran has authored more than papers in various fields and has been issued several patents, including those for the underlying technology at Equatorial Communications, Telebit, Packet Technologies/StrataCom, Metricom and InterFax.
 He has received a number of awards, including: Silver Medal for Product Excellence (for the Telebit Trailblazer Modem) from PC WORLD (1986); the Edwin H. Armstrong Award from the IEEE Communications Society (1987); the UCLA Advanced Computing Technologies Act One Pioneer Award (1989).
-Mr. Baran won the 1990 IEEE Alexander Graham Bell Medal "For pioneering in Packet Switching".
+Baran received the 1990 IEEE Alexander Graham Bell Medal "For pioneering in Packet Switching".

-Mr. Baran is a member of the IEEE, the ACM, and SPIE.
+Baran is a member of the IEEE, the ACM, and SPIE.
 He served on the National Research Council, Committee on Review of Switching ...in the National Security (1986-88).
-He has served on the Editorial Board of COMPUTER NETWORKS AND ISDN SYSTEMS for over 10 years, and authored a chapter on Packet Switching in Fundamentals of Digital Switching, 2nd edition (J. McDonald, ed.), 1990.
+He has served on the Editorial Board of COMPUTER NETWORKS AND ISDN SYSTEMS for more than ten years, and authored a chapter on Packet Switching in Fundamentals of Digital Switching, 2nd edition (J. McDonald, ed.), 1990.

 He was married to Evelyn Baran, has one son, David, and lived in California.
 He died on 26 March 2011 at his home in Pal Alto.